joecaswell/junque/goodies/README.md

     - setRandomSeed(seed, prime) - functions in this file will use a seeded random number generator instead of Math.random().
 Default seed is current time, defaul prime is 16525637
     - resetRandom() - revert to using Math.random()

-    There are some other, I'll add notes as I find time
+    There are some others, I'll add notes as I find time
 </details>